Why is belly fat so bad for you?

 How do I know if my belly fat is a problem?

-An easy way to assess if there may be a problem is to measure your waist.
+One easy way to check is to measure your waist.
 Experts suggest that a waist measurement more than 80cm for women and more than 94cm for men suggests there may be an issue.
 These guidelines are adjusted for ethnicity with South Asian, Chinese and Japanese men recommended to have a waist circumference no more than 90cm.
 If your measurements exceed these guidelines and you are concerned, refer to your GP for further guidance.

 Why is belly fat so hard to shift?